 - Working hours: 6 days per week; early starts and some late nights

-- Project availability: Monthly starts available throughout the year
+- Project availability: Specific start date every month throughout the year from 2022

 - Arrival day: Please speak to a Kaya advisor as these change depending on the time of your placement